Is this 3-in-1 blender the answer to cluttered kitchen gadgets? A 70-something home cook gives her honest verdict

-From home-made wild garlic pesto using foraged ingredients to whipping cream without splattering the walls, a seasoned home cook reviews this 3-in-1 hand blender
+From wild garlic pesto made with foraged ingredients to whipping cream without splattering the walls, a seasoned home cook puts this 3-in-1 hand blender through its paces to see if it can replace multiple kitchen gadgets

 This 3-in-1 blender, chopper and whisk is designed to replace multiple small appliances with one easy-to-use, handheld tool – ideal for home cooks who want to reduce clutter and keep food prep quick and faff-free.